Thomas Müntzer: Final months

 Luther pitched in very firmly on the side of the princes; he made a tour of southern Saxony – Stolberg, Nordhausen, and the Mansfeld district – in an attempt to dissuade the rebels from action, although in some of these places he was roundly heckled.
 He followed this up with his pamphlet Against the Robbing and Murdering Hordes of Peasants, calling for the ruthless suppression of the revolt.
 This had a title and a timing that could not have been more ill-considered since it was the German peasantry who at that time died in their thousands at the hands of the princely armies.
 Estimates put the figure at 70,000–75,000, possibly even as high as 100,000.

 At length, on 11 May, Müntzer and what remained of his troops arrived outside the town of Frankenhausen, meeting up with rebels there who had been asking for help for some time.
 No sooner had they set up camp on a hill than the princes’ army arrived, having already crushed the rebellion in southern Thuringia.
 On 15 May, battle was joined.
 It lasted only a few minutes, and left the streams of the hill running with blood.
 Six thousand rebels were killed, but only a few soldiers.
 Many more rebels were executed in the following days.
-Müntzer fled, but was captured as he hid in a house in Frankenhausen.
+Müntzer fled, but was captured as he hid in the upper storey of a house in Frankenhausen.
 His identity was revealed by a sack of papers and letters which he was clutching.
 On 27 May, after torture and confession, he was executed alongside Pfeiffer, outside the walls of Mühlhausen, their heads being displayed prominently for years to come as a warning to others.